• Skip to primary navigation

 Kakadu

 It is easy to see why Kakadu is a World Heritage-listed National Park.
 It offers endless adventures for visitors.
-Plus a birdwatcher's utopia with one third of Australia's bird species residing within the park.
+Plus it's a birdwatcher's utopia with one third of Australia's bird species residing within the park.

 Meet one of the area's 10,000 crocodiles (from a safe distance).
 Explore the rich and plentiful Aboriginal art and culture.
 Hike and discover stunning waterfalls, expansive panoramas, and spectacular rocky gorges.